ocp-power-automation/extra-automation/h2t-resource-exhaustion.md

 This document explains how to verify, diagnose, and offer what could be done about this "resource exhaustion" situation on an OpenShift cluster.
 ## How to verify this situation
-Resource exhaustion is the condition that happens when the resources required to execute an action are entirely or nearly expended, preventing that action from occurring.The most common outcome of resource exhaustion is denial of service.
+Resource exhaustion is the condition that happens when the resources required to execute an action are entirely or nearly expended, preventing that action from occurring.
+The most common outcome of resource exhaustion is denial of service.
 `oc adm top nodes` is one way to see how tight CPU and Memory resources are for the cluster nodes.
 #### Example output below :
 You will get to know about resource exhaustion condition using this command